lasso/racket/README.md

 as I start porting more of my old apps from Ramaze.

 ## Where are the tests?
-I am still working on them.
-At the moment the tests cover about 97 per cent of the code base, but that's just because I have been a bit lazy.
-A cool 100 per cent is the goal.
+Have a look in the `spec` directory.
+The code base have tests covering 100 per cent of the code and I am planning on keeping it that way.
+At the moment the code is tested using ruby 2.0, ruby 2.1.6 and 2.2.2, but more versions might be added later.

 I am using [bacon](https://github.com/chneukirchen/bacon) and [rack-test](https://github.com/brynary/rack-test) for testing.
 Run the tests by typing `bacon spec/racket.rb`in the root directory.
 Code coverage reports are provided by [simplecov](https://rubygems.org/gems/simplecov).
 After the tests have run the an HTML report can be found in the `coverage` directory.
-Or you can just trust [Travis CI](https://travis-ci.org/lasso/racket) and [Codecov](https://codecov.io/github/lasso/racket) who run the tests automatically on each commit.
+If you are not interested in running the tests yourself you could also have a look at the test status at [Travis CI](https://travis-ci.org/lasso/racket) and the code coverage at [Codecov](https://codecov.io/github/lasso/racket).
+Their stats get updated on every commit.

 ## Alright, I want to try using this stuff.
 Where are the docs?
 Unfortunately there aren't any docs yet.
 The main reason is that most things are not finished yet, I am still